Rinne, Preds rebound with 2-1 win vs Jets to tie series at 2

 Connor Hellebuyck stopped 27 shots, but Nashville snapped Winnipeg's 13-game home winning streak, which dated to March 2.

-Rinne allowed five goals amid a series of defensive miscues in a 7-4 Game 3 defeat.
-He rebounded impressively behind a team that was much sharper in its own end.
+Rinne allowed five goals amid a series of defensive miscues in a 7-4 Game 3 defeat after Winnipeg totaled eight goals over the first two games.
+Rinne rebounded impressively behind a Nashville team that was much sharper in its own end.

+"I think last game, the details are kind of what cost us," Subban said.
+"This game, we paid attention to all of them for a full 60 (minutes)."

 The Predators led 1-0 after the first period and stretched their lead with 5:24 left in the second when Subban blasted a one-timer on Nashville's first power play.